alepulver/my-thesis/README.md

 - Allow smaller circles (external anchors should be farther)
 - Preguntar sobre la nota "te resultó forzado?" en la encuesta final

-- Save IP, browser data, etc
+- Save IP, browser data, timestamps for each decision, etc

-- Save mouse positions and timestamps
+- Save mouse positions and all events
-- Allow downloading (not the subject) as CSV, etc
+- Allow downloading (not the subject) as CSV, etc; before routes, try passing a parameter to the page URL
 - Make buttons and color bar horizontal to save space
 - Add message box responding to current mouse position, or tooltip next to the mouse (perhaps outside canvas)

 #### Maybe

 - Refactor "layout" class for positioning elements
+- Refactor widgets in a wrapper and decorator objects
 - Check this? https://github.com/HarvardEconCS/turkserver-meteor
 - Use lodash/lazy.js instead of underscore, other languages (see gdoc)
 - Integrate with mimosa for compilation/require/bower/browserify instead of writing meteorite packages